abdulhayykhan/ResumRank-AI/README.md

 # ResumRank AI (Transparent Skill-Based Resume Ranking System)

 A role-aware resume ranking web app built with Flask, spaCy NLP, and Vanilla JS.
-ResumRank AI was developed as part of the **CIS Community NEDUET Ramadan Hackathon 2026**.
+ResumRank AI was developed as part of the **Ramadan Hackathon 2026** by **CIS Community NEDUET**.
 It showcases local NLP processing, deterministic scoring algorithms, multi-stage pipeline design, and transparent result generation in a full-stack context.

 ---